gvengel/exim_exporter/README.md

 ## Usage

-The default settings are intend for Debian/Ubuntu.
-Other distributions may configure exim with different system paths, and the exporter will need to be configured to match.
+By default, the exporter serves on port `9636` at `/metrics`.

+The exporter requires paths to your exim server logs and input spool (mail queue).
+The default settings are configured for Debian/Ubuntu servers.
+Running the exporter on other distributions may require manually configuring the paths.

 See `--help` for more details.
 Note, command line arguments can also be set via environment variable. e.g `--exim.mainlog` -> `EXIM_MAINLOG`.